What are Lead Magnets?

-There’s no single easy lead magnet format that works best for everyone, but many entrepreneurs find success offering a PDF download of highly useful content, such as an e-book or a single-sheet resource guide.
+There’s no single easy lead magnet format that works best for everyone, but many entrepreneurs find success offering a lead magnet PDF download of highly useful content, such as an e-book or a single-sheet resource guide.
 You can also start with a lead magnet template and quickly plug in your own copy and content.

 How Should I Deliver My Lead Magnet?

 You want to be able to promise instant gratification when you offer a lead magnet, so you need to make sure it’s delivered automatically when someone opts in.